gem/oq-irmt-qgis/svir/help/source/10_upload_project_to_platform.rst

     :align: center
     :scale: 60%

-    Uploading a project to the OpenQuake Platform
+    |icon-upload| Uploading a project to the OpenQuake Platform

 In order to be able to correctly utilize the advanced visualization tools found on the OQ-Platform, the selection of a *Zone labels field* is required (see